isomerpages/moe-tampinespri/_our-learning-experiences/Co Curricular Activities/Theatrics in Action.md

 #### **Motto**

-Empowerment through play and theatre
+Empowerment through play&nbsp;and theatre

 ### **Overview**

 Drama in TPPS aims to develop creative, adaptable and confident Tampinesians.
-Through exposure to creative play and stimulation of imagination in and beyond the classroom, students experience the love for the art form.
-Drama Club also known as Theatrics in Action provides a platform in developing our drama talents.
+Through exposure to&nbsp;creative play and stimulation of imagination in and beyond the classroom, students experience the love&nbsp;for the art form.
+Drama Club also known as Theatrics in Action provides a platform in developing our&nbsp;drama talents.

 Our signature annual play production is Community Theatre.
-Community Theatre focuses on themes to raise awareness on social and global issues.
+Community Theatre focuses on themes&nbsp;to raise awareness on social and global issues.&nbsp;

-Through Community Theatre, the school aims to build community bonds through the theatre experience.
+Through Community Theatre, the school aims to build community bonds through the theatre&nbsp;experience.
 It is an exciting platform for students and teachers to devise theatre.
-In Community Theatre, students and teachers are involved in the playbuilding process in which they devise and perform a play.
-We are also privileged to have a performance space which we share with the community - “The Blackbox Theatre”.
-Our wish in Theatrics in Action is to build a strong nexus for our students, educators and the community to bond and learn more about humanity through a common theatre experience.
+In Community&nbsp;Theatre, students and teachers are involved in the playbuilding process in which they devise and perform a play.
+We are also privileged to have a performance space which we share with the&nbsp;community - “The Blackbox Theatre”.
+Our wish in Theatrics in Action is to build a strong nexus for our&nbsp;students, educators and the community to bond and learn more about humanity through a common&nbsp;theatre experience.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}